.bj

+History

+The .bj ccTLD was registered on 18 January 1996.

 Naming

 Despite having no "j" in its name in any of its official languages, Benin was allocated .bj as the other possible codes .be, .bn, and .bi had already been allocated to other entities.

 Structure

 Registrations are possible at second level as well as a number of third level domains.